damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 GitLab has always been the place where your projects start their life, where you collaborate in issues and diffs and even test your code.
-Now, GitLab is also the place where you ship you code quickly and easily to Kubernetes.
+Now, GitLab is also the place where you ship your code quickly and easily to Kubernetes.

 We want to make easy to deploy straight from GitLab CI in one step, without any custom scripts.

-Redspread a company in the current Y Combinator batch (Winter 2016), and they're noticing an incredible increase in Kubernetes usage among earlier stage startups.
-Many startups this batch and recent alumni are either evaluating Kubernetes or already using it in production.
+Redspread is a company in the current Y Combinator batch (Winter 2016).
+THey noticed an incredible increase in Kubernetes usage among early stage startups.
+Many startups in this YC batch and recent alumni are evaluating or already using Kubernetes in production.

 Redspread’s open source command line tool, [Spread](https://github.com/redspread/spread),